 Loan Terms

-You may owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the eight weeks after getting the loan.
-You will also owe money if you do not maintain your staff and payroll.
+Borrowers may owe money when their loan is due if they use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments after receiving the loan.
+Borrowers will also owe money if they did not maintain their staff and payroll.
 If any or portion of the loan is not forgiven, these loan terms apply for all borrowers.

 Changes in Ownership if Owner has received a PPP Loan